 There are three types of CSRFF grants – small grants, annual grants and forward planning grants.

 The maximum standard CSRFF grant approved will be no greater than one-third of the total estimated cost (excluding GST) of the applicant's project.
-The State Government's contribution must be at least matched by the applicant's own cash contribution, with the balance of funds required being sourced by the applicant.

 If the applicant is registered for GST, the grant is grossed up with the GST amount.